Church Synthesis on Register Automata over Linearly Ordered Data Domains: Introduction

+\manufixed{R1: Some motivation why the asymmetric case is nice should be put here, before the example.}{DONE}

-\parit{Example} Figure~\ref{fig:UpWeGo} illustrates a game arena where Adam's states are squares and Eve's states are circles.
-Eve's objective is to reach the top, while Adam tries to avoid it.
-There are two registers, $r_M$ and $r_l$, and Eve's finite alphabet is $\{a,b\}$.
-The test $\top$ (true) means that the comparison of the input data with the register values is not important, the test $r_l<*<r_M$ means that the data should be between the values of registers $r_l$ and $r_M$, and the test `else' means the opposite.
-The writing $\da r$ means that the data is stored into the register $r$.
-At first, Adam provides some data $\d_M$, serving as an upper bound stored in $r_M$.
-Register $r_l$, initially $0$, holds the last data $\d_l$ played by Adam.
-Consider state 3: if Adam provides a data outside of the interval $]\d_l,\d_M[$, he loses; if it is strictly between $\d_l$ and $\d_M$, it is stored into register $r_l$ and the game proceeds to state 4.
-There, Eve can either respond with label $b$ and move to state 5, or with $a$ to state 3.
-In state 5, Adam wins if he can provide a data strictly between $\d_l$ and $\d_M$, otherwise he loses.
-Eve wins this game in $\bbN$: for example, she could always respond with label $a$, looping in states 3--4.
-After a finite number of steps, Adam is forced to provide a data $\geq\d_M$, losing the game.
-An alternative Eve winning strategy, that does depend on Adam data, is to loop in 3--4 until $\d_M-\d_l=1$ (hence she has to memorise the first Adam value $\d_M$), then move to state 5, where Adam will lose.
-In the dense domain $\bbQ$, however, the game is won by Adam, because he can always provide a value within $]\d_l,\d_M[$ for any $\d_l<\d_M$, so the game either loops in 3--4 forever or reaches state 6. \lipicsEnd
+\begin{example} Figure~\ref{fig:UpWeGo} illustrates a specification given by a deterministic one-sided register automaton, alternating between square and circle states, depending on whether their outgoing transitions read data values or elements in a finite alphabet $\Sigma = \{a,b\}$.
+It can be seen as a game arena where Adam controls the square states while Eve controls the circle states.
+To simplify the presentation, two parts of the automaton are not depicted and have been summarised as ``Eve wins'' and ``Eve loses'': any run going in the former part is non-accepting and any run going in the latter part is accepting (this can be modelled by a parity condition).
+So, Eve's objective is to force executions into ``Eve wins'', whatever input data values are issued by Adam.
+There are two registers, $r_M$ and $r_l$.
+The test $\top$ (true) means that the transition can be taken irrespective of the value played, the test $r_l<\indata<r_M$ means that the value should be between the values of registers $r_l$ and $r_M$, and the test `else' means the opposite.
+The writing $\da r$ means that the value is stored into the register $r$.
+At first, Adam provides some data value $\d_M$, serving as a maximal value stored in $r_M$.
+Register $r_l$, initially $0$, holds the last data value $\d_l$ played by Adam.
+Consider state $C$: if Adam provides a value outside of the interval $]\d_l,\d_M[$, he loses; if it is strictly between $\d_l$ and $\d_M$, it is stored into register $r_l$ and the game proceeds to state $D$.
+There, Eve can either respond with label $b$ and move to state $E$, or with $a$ to state $C$.
+In state $E$, Adam wins if he can provide a data value strictly between $\d_l$ and $\d_M$, otherwise he loses.
+Eve wins this game in $\bbN$: for example, she could always respond with label $a$, looping in states $C$--$D$.
+After a finite number of steps, Adam is forced to provide a data value $\geq\d_M$, losing the game.
+An alternative Eve winning strategy, that does depend on Adam data, is to loop in $C$--$D$ until $\d_M-\d_l=1$ (thus, she has to memorise the first Adam value $\d_M$), then move to state $E$, where Adam loses.
+In the dense domain $(\bbQ,\leq)$, however, the game is won by Adam, because he can always provide a value within $]\d_l,\d_M[$ for any $\d_l<\d_M$, so the game either loops in $C$--$D$ forever or reaches ``Eve loses''.